 March 24, 2022

 Madeleine Albright, American former secretary of State, passed away on March 23, 2022, in Washington.
 And in this article, we collected some anecdotes about her famous “political brooches”.

 As we told you before, brooches are a powerful way to send messages without uttering a single word.
 Look at the pieces Queen Elizabeth II chooses carefully for each occasion, and the way she is able to express her opinion on specific matters and occasions, even when she’s not allowed to give her political views.

-Another powerful lady who is a pro on non-verbal communication is the American former Secretary of State, Madeleine Albright.
+Another powerful lady who was a pro on non-verbal communication was Mrs Madeleine Albright, the first female Secretary of State in US history.

-Albright used to wear brooches which reflected her feelings and opinion on matters the United States was dealing with at the time.
-Her signature pins became so well-known that they ended up turning into a book: “Read my Pins” and an exhibition at the Smithsonian Castle showing more than 200 brooches.
+Madeleine Albright used to wear brooches which reflected her feelings and opinion on matters the United States was dealing with at the time.
+Her signature pins became so well-known that they ended up turning into a book: “Read my Pins”.

 How it all started

-After the Gulf War, Albright was Ambassador at the United Nations while the United States was pressuring and sanctioning Iraq, which under the dictator Saddam Hussein had invaded Kuwait.
-Albright, at that time the only woman on the Security Council, had to say things about Hussein that weren’t exactly nice as you may imagine.
+After the Gulf War, Mrs Albright was Ambassador at the United Nations while the United States was pressuring and sanctioning Iraq, which under the dictator Saddam Hussein had invaded Kuwait.
+Madeleine Albright, at that time the only woman on the Security Council, had to say things about Hussein that weren’t exactly nice as you may imagine.
 The Iraqi media, which was controlled by the government, compared her to an “unparalleled snake”.
 To her next meeting on Iraq, she decided to wear a snake pin.
 So she had, showing with humour how little that personal attack had affected her.
 The brooch caught the press’ attention and soon everybody was asking her about the snake pin.
-Albright recalls she found it fun and thought she should get some more brooches to deliver visual messages.
+Madeleine Albright recalls she found it fun and thought she should get some more brooches to deliver visual messages.